influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.8/plugins/inputs.md

     parent: Plugins
 ---

 Telegraf input plugins are used with the InfluxData time series platform to collect metrics from the system, services, or third party APIs.
-All metrics are gathered from the inputs you [enable and configure in the configuration file](/telegraf/v1.8/administration/configuration/).
+All metrics are gathered from the inputs you [enable and configure in the configuration file](/telegraf/v1.9/administration/configuration/).

 > ***Note:*** Telegraf plugins added in the current release are noted with ` -- NEW in v1.8`.
->The [Release Notes/Changelog](/telegraf/v1.8/about_the_project/release-notes-changelog) has a list of new plugins and updates for other plugins.
+>The [Telegraf release notes](/telegraf/v1.8/about_the_project/release-notes-changelog) has a list of new plugins and updates for other plugins.
 See the plugin README files for more details.

 ## Usage instructions